krmckone/lk-site/assets/pages/posts/steam_deck.md

 ### What Kind of Games Do Not Work Well

-Not all of the bullet points above should be weighed the same, but games that I enjoy the most on Steam Deck basically meet all of those.
+Not all of the bullet points above should be given the same weight, but games that I enjoy the most on Steam Deck basically meet all of those.
 Occasionally I will play a game that maybe only supports 16:9 resolutions but that is probably the most minimal of compromises to make.
 If your game requires a ton of controller configuration mapping or runs poorly performance-wise, that's something that is better played on your more powerful gaming PC with mouse and keyboard.

 ### Things about the LCD that were not my favorite